gitah/sandbox/README.md

 Welcome to my sandbox.

-This is a repo where I store the random code I write.
+This is a repo where I store the random code I write including some useful scripts.